msqrt/ssgl/README.md

 single source gl (ssgl) lets you write GLSL shaders as C++ lambdas that automatically capture shader inputs and outputs.
 This unifies code, brings powerful C++ tools into shader development, and removes code that just passes objects around.

 To illustrate, the following is a program that uses a compute shader to fill a buffer with a running count.
-The shader is the lambda `fill`, and the main body of the shader is in `glsl_main`. `useShader` sets up the program and binds the buffer.
+The shader is the lambda `fill`, and the main body of the shader is in `glsl_main`. `useShader` sets up the program and binds the buffer as instructed by the `bind_block` macro.
 ```C++
 #include <vector>
 #include "ssgl.h"